NativeScript/nativescript-cli/docs/man_pages/publishing/appstore-upload.md

 ### Description

 Uploads project to iTunes Connect.
 The command either issues a production build and uploads it to iTunes Connect, or uses an already built package to upload.
+The user will be prompted interactively for verification code when two-factor authentication enabled account is used.
+As on non-interactive console (CI), you will not be prompt for verification code.
+In this case, you need to generate a login session for your apple's account in advance using `tns apple-login` command.
+The generated value must be provided via the `--appleSessionBase64` option and is only valid for up to a month.
+Meaning you'll need to create a new session every month.

 <% if(isConsole && (isLinux || isWindows)) { %>WARNING: You can run this command only on macOS systems.
 To view the complete help for this command, run `$ tns help appstore upload`<% } %>
 <% if((isConsole && isMacOS) || isHtml) { %>